 Just over 3 in 5 parents will start their back to school shopping in July or earlier according to a survey by RetailMeNot which reports that typical peak shopping days for Back to School season are:

 3. Labor Day weekend

-Right after the 4th of July we can see online queries steadily trending up with a peak the first weekend in August.
+Right after the 4th of July we can see online queries steadily trending up with a peak the second weekend in August.
 Searches trend down from there and settle back into normal levels after the week of Labor Day.
 Leading us to believe the August peak is driven by natural consumer demand, with the other two peaks being driven by retail promotions.

 To help you pull together your promotional content and marketing materials quickly we’ve curated some resources to inspire your planning.

 Back to School Hashtags

 Help your content get discovered on social media with relevant hashtags.
 Popular hashtags include: #backtoschool #backtoschoolsale #backtoschooldeals #schoolshopping #backtoschoolsupplies #schoolsupplies #schoollife #backtoschoolstyle

 Stay top of mind as a resource for the season with Back to School themed imagery.
 Here is a small selection of the photos we have curated from Unsplash to spark ideas.

 Click below to view and download free photos from our full Unsplash Collection.
 Find out more about their free to use license and how to give the photographer credit, not required, but appreciated.

 Back to School Quotes